Complex plane: Restricting the domain of meromorphic functions

 A meromorphic function is a complex function that is holomorphic and therefore analytic everywhere in its domain except at a finite, or countably infinite, number of points.
 The points at which such a function cannot be defined are called the poles of the meromorphic function.
 Sometimes all of these poles lie in a straight line.
 In that case mathematicians may say that the function is "holomorphic on the cut plane".
-Here's a simple example.
+By example: